 1. Total distance of route and date of ride?

-The route goes through Swaziland, which is so close to home, but not well known to South Africans.
+The route runs through Swaziland, which is so close to home, but not well known to South Africans.

 4. Please tell us how the route runs.

-5. What kind of motorcycle is the route suitable for, e.g. adventure bike, superbike, cruiser, touring bike, scrambler or scooter.
+5. What kind of motorcycle is the route suitable for?

 The towns along the route are all very interesting.
 These include Manzini, Bulembu, Kaapsehoop and Barberton.

-7. Any petrol stations along the way?
-Do you know of any motorcycle repair shops along the route or in the area?
+7. Any petrol stations or motorcycle repair shops along the way?

 Petrol is widely available in Swaziland.
 Repair shops are probably only available in Barberton and maybe Manzini.
 Swaziland is a small country, therefore the distance to a city is relatively small.

 8. Are there any dangers along the route?

 There are stray animals as in any rural area.
 The rest were typical gravel-road hazards.
 Most of the roads we travelled on were gravel roads.